Welcome to our Computational Cognition and Neurodynamics lab at Center of Behaviour and Cognitive Sciences (CBCS), University of Allahabad.

-What exactly are the research questions?
+What exactly are the research questions that we are after?

 What are our methods in understanding cognitive dynamics?

 In the information age, intelligent data analysis goes beyond the pure collection and organization the of data.
-Hence, group develops intelligent methods, algorithms to understand structural organization of the human brain and their functional correlates.
-With multiple national and international collaboration with leading neuroimaging labs currently the group is engaged in research to the above important questions that arise frequently in cognitive neuroscience, especially to understand mechanistically the role of learning, context dependent modulation and noise in shaping up functional and perhaps behavioral responses.
+Hence, our group focuses on intelligent methods, algorithms to understand structural organization of the human brain and their functional impact.
+With multiple national and international collaboration with leading neuroimaging labs currently the group is engaged in research to the above important questions that arise frequently in cognitive neuroscience, especially to understand the role of learning, context-dependent modulation and noise in shaping up functional and perhaps behavioral responses.
 Learning is thought to change the connections between the neurons in the brain, a process called synaptic plasticity.
 Using mathematical modeling and computational tools, we model synaptic plasticity across different time scales (fast time scales milliseconds activity) to very slow synaptic activity (in the order of multiple of minutes, days) that reproduces experimental findings.